horse-link/horse.link/README.md

 # The API

-Our own odds can be found at https://api.horse.link/.
+Our own market odds can be found at https://api.horse.link/.
 These requests are signed by the owner.

+# Contract Addresses

 ## Goerli